PeijaEn/UFO-Dynamic-Table/README.md

 # Dyanmic Tables with JavaScript & HTML

 ### Project Overview
-The client reached out to me and asked if it was possible to create a dynamic webpage dedicated to UFO Sightings.
-I was provided with a big database of 'UFO' sightings and was given the following task(s):
+Tasked with creating a dynamic webpage utilizing data stored in a JavaScript array.
+To make the webpage fully dynamic, filters must be added to the webpage.
+This means the webpage can react to user-input.
+Then the dynamic webpage must be placed in a HTML file for easy viewing.
+The webpage is to be customized with Bootstrap.
+The page must be able to allow the user to interact with the visualizations.
+The webpage will be focusing on UFO sightings which is the data stored in the JavaScript Array.

+In short:
-1. Allow the user to input the filters they want
+- Allow the user to input the filters they want
-2. filter by state, city, country, and shape
+- filter by state, city, country, and shape
-3. save previous filter searches to console.log
+- save previous filter searches to console.log

 ### Results
 The first step is to locate the filter input on the bottom left